 See Above Description.

-Meals are taken communally at the main lodge, while around the campfire whiskies are poured and safari tales told late into the night.
+Each evening, meals are taken communally at the main lodge, while around the campfire whiskies are poured and safari tales told late into the night.